DC 9/11: Time of Crisis: Reception

 The film was met with mild controversy during production and upon broadcast on the Showtime network in the United States.
-The film was also praised by the political right for portraying Bush's strong leadership in a time of crisis, while Michael Moore and others on the political left have branded the film as propagandistic for attempting to portray Bush as a strong leader in complete command of the situation, and also attempting a rebuttal to the suggestion that behind the scenes Cheney was running the show.
+The film was also praised by the political right for portraying Bush's strong leadership in a time of crisis, while Michael Moore and others on the political left have branded the film as propagandist for attempting to portray Bush as a strong leader in complete command of the situation, and also attempting a rebuttal to the suggestion that behind the scenes Cheney was running the show.

+The film received generally negative reviews from critics.

+Alessandra Stanley of The New York Times, gave it a very negative review, describing it as a premature, sensationalized docudrama, that played more like a "final rewrite of a Tom Clancy screenplay" than a historical document.

+Gil Jawetz, a reviewer of DVD Talk, gave the film an unfavorable review and said "There's no reason, however, to watch this film.
+This 9/11 is a joke".